Chipping Norton Lake: Recreation

 Chipping Norton Lake has a regional park located on Homestead Avenue, providing cycleways, barbecue facilities, picnic areas, playground equipment, boat ramps, sporting fields and the Georges River Environment Education Centre.
 There is also a beach in the lake called Grand Flaneur Beach at Homestead Park.
 Although swimming is permitted at the beach, it is not recommended because of poor water quality.
 The Chipping Norton Lake also has a number of walkways.

-Watercraft are permitted on Chipping Norton Lake. however, a strict speed limit of eight knots applies.
+Watercraft is permitted on Chipping Norton Lake, though a strict speed limit of eight knots applies.
 The Lake also features a community hall that can be hired by residents or community groups for birthday parties, christenings, barmitzvahs, weddings or any other type of function.
 The hall can accommodate up to 100 people and has an upstairs balcony with views across the lake and surrounding parkland.

 Parks

 The lake is surrounded by a number of parks, recreational areas and/or reserves: